maddisondesigns/customizer-custom-controls/readme.md

 ## Changelog ##

+= 1.0.3 =
+- Fix issue with specifying slider step less than one (e.g. 0.5)
+- Add new sanitisation function for sanitising slider ranges

 = 1.0.2 =
 - Update handles when enqueing scripts/styles to use dashes instead of underscores
 - Add prefixes to a couple of function names that didn't have a prefix